DeusLexxMachina/BEADPolicyGates/README.md

 Licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/).
 Share and adapt with attribution.

-Authored as Dr. Alexis Schrubbe (Lex), published under the DeusLexxMachina identity.
+Published by DeusLexxMachina.
 This is independent policy analysis and is not legal advice; confirm any operational decision against current NTIA guidance and your Federal Program Officer.